 Protect the Rights of Native People & Tribal Nations.

-Donate to NCAI today and celebrate our 70th Anniversary of advancing tribal sovereignty, securing Native rights, & educating the public.
+Donate to NCAI today to support our work of advancing tribal sovereignty, securing Native rights, & educating the public.

-As NCAI celebrates this incredible milestone of 70 years as a leader in advocating for the rights of all Native peoples, we remain committed to carrying on the important work of building a strong future for Indian Country.
+As NCAI leades in advocating for the rights of all Native peoples, we remain committed to carrying on the important work of building a strong future for Indian Country.

-Join us as we continue this work another seven generations.
+Join us as we continue this work for another seven generations.

 Join the Conversation